DeepanChakravarthiPadmanabhan/dext/README.md

 # DExT: Detector Explanation Toolkit

-The objective of the repository is to provide a toolkit to explain the detections of an object detector using the complete bounding box and class predictions.
+The objective of the toolkit is to explain the detections of an object detector using the complete bounding box and class predictions.

 As object detectors are prone to non-local effects and utilize context, providing the rationale behind each components of the detection, the complete detection, and all detections in an image is essential.